-Discovery of Patterns in Sleep Data
+Modeling and Discovery of Patterns in Human Sleep

 This research project aims to develop machine learning

-techniques for automated discovery of meaningful patterns
+techniques for modeling and automated discovery of meaningful patterns

 in human sleep data.
-Our work to date has yielded an association

 discovery of naturally occurring subgroups of sleep